aafulei/cppp5e/07-classes/README.md

 978-7-121-20038-0 C++_Primer Lippman
 ```

-we interpret each line as a book: the first string is its ISBN, the second title, the third author, the rest we don't care.
+we interpret each line as a book - the first string is its ISBN, the second title, the third author, the rest we don't care.

 ### Exercise 7.41